 When we provide investment advice to you regarding your retirement plan account or Individual retirement account, we are fiduciaries within the meaning of Title I of the Employee Retirement Income Security Act and/or the Internal Revenue Code, as applicable, which are laws governing retirement accounts.
 The way we make money creates some conflicts with your interests, so we operate under a special rule that requires us to act in your best interest and not put our interest ahead of yours.

-All clients of Monongahela Capital Management are managed on a discretionary basis. \$835,873,570 in assets were under discretionary management as of December 31, 2023.
+All clients of Rodgers Brothers are managed on a discretionary basis.
+As of December 31, 2024 there were \$964,724,126 in assets under discretionary management.

 Item 5 Fees and Compensation